-- (b) Domestic preference. - (1) This clause implements 41 U.S.C.
-Chapter 83, Buy American, by providing a preference for domestic construction material.
-In accordance with 41 U.S.C.
-1907, the domestic content test of the Buy American statute is waived for construction material that is a COTS item, except that for construction material that consists wholly or predominantly of iron or steel or a combination of both, the domestic content test is applied only to the iron and steel content of the construction materials, excluding COTS fasteners.
-(See FAR 12.505(a)(2)).
-The Contractor shall use only domestic construction material in performing this contract, except as provided in paragraphs (b)(2) and (b)(3) of this clause. - (3) The Contracting Officer may add other foreign construction material to the list in paragraph (b)(2) of this clause if the Government determines that- - (i) The cost of domestic construction material would be unreasonable.
-The cost of a particular domestic construction material subject to the requirements of the Buy American statute is unreasonable when the cost of such material exceeds the cost of foreign material by more than 20 percent; - (ii) The application of the restriction of the Buy American statute to a particular construction material would be impracticable or inconsistent with the public interest; or - (iii) The construction material is not mined, produced, or manufactured in the United States in sufficient and reasonably available commercial quantities of a satisfactory quality. - (c) Request for determination of inapplicability of the Buy American statute.
+- (b) Domestic preference. - (1) This clause implements $\underline{41~U.S.C.chapter~83}$, Buy American, by providing a preference for domestic construction material.
+In accordance with $\underline{41~U.S.C.~1907}$, the domestic content test of the Buy American statute is waived for construction material that is a COTS item, except that for construction material that consists wholly or predominantly of iron or steel or a combination of both, the domestic content test is applied only to the iron and steel content of the construction materials, excluding COTS fasteners.
+(See FAR $\underline{12.505}$ (a)(2)).
+The Contractor shall use only domestic construction material in performing this contract, except as provided in paragraphs (b)(2) and (b)(3) of this clause.